clitic/vsdownload/README.md

 - [x] resume and retry support
 - [ ] supports live stream download

-> Create an issue to request a new feature

 ## Important Declaration

 If you are distributing downloaded video streams, first ensure that you have rights for those video streams or files.